Into the Storm: Learning to Recognize and Navigate Fight-or-Flight Energy Associated with stress and PTSD, and if Trauma Therapy Can Help

 What is your body trying to protect?

-What are the emotions underneath the fire?
+What are the traumatic emotions underneath the fire?

 The Flight Response